Want Retirement Income? 4 Steps You Must Take

 One of my favorite quotes, by Jim Rohn, says, "If you don't design your own life plan, chances are you'll fall into someone else's plan.
 And guess what they have planned for you?
 Not much."

 Whether you're one year away from retirement, five years away, or fifteen years out, start planning now.
 Read everything you can about retirement income strategies and investments.
 Those who plan will have more retirement income than those who don't.

 One of the ways you can plan is by using an Excel spreadsheet or a piece of graph paper and begin to layout your retirement income plan in the form of an annual timeline.
 This helps you visually see what you'll have coming in and going out.
 You can also play around with some of the online retirement income calculators, but be cautious with your assumptions.
 A plan is only as good as the assumptions you use.
 For example, if you expect to earn average investment returns, well, that means during half the time periods you'll most likely get a result that is below average.

-Averages are composed of the good times and the bad times.
+Averages are composed of good times and bad times.

 Rather than thinking about investment returns, now is the time to think about investment strategies that will maximize the reliability of your lifetime retirement income.
 You may need to approach this from a fresh perspective and unlearn old ways of thinking.

 Sound retirement income strategies involve combining sources of guaranteed retirement income with investments that offer enough growth to allow your income to keep pace with inflation.
 This requires a different way of investing than what most people focus on during their accumulation years.
 The focus is no longer on getting the highest returns - it is now a focus on securing a reliable outcome.